sangermd/website/content/authors/admin/_index.md

 pronouns: she/her

 # Status emoji
-status: # Fern
+status: # Tree
-  icon: hero/leaf
+  icon: hero/tree

 # Is this the primary user of the site?
 superuser: true